 The school treats the safeguarding of the pupils in its care as the highest priority and recognises the important role it has to play in the recognition and referral of children who may be at risk.
 All our school staff are made aware of their duty to safeguard and promote the welfare of children in the school's care.
 They should not assume that somebody else will take action and share information that might be critical in keeping children safe.
 This is everyone's responsibility.
-Staff members are alerted to the particular potential vulnerabilities of looked after children.
+Staff members are alerted to the particular potential vulnerabilities of looked after children and international pupils staying with guardians and on homestay.